sighupio/fury-kubernetes-monitoring/katalog/node-exporter/README.md

 ## Deployment

-You can deploy node-exporter by running the following command in the root of the
+You can deploy node-exporter by running the following command:
-project:

 ```shell
 kustomize build | kubectl apply -f -